Afakari/German_class/README.md

 Good luck, and have fun learning German!
 Viel Erfolg und viel Spaß beim Deutschlernen! 🇩🇪

-> This repos structure might change in the future.
+> This repos structure may change in the future.
 I'm considering a wiki page maybe.
-> If anyone wants to help, Contact me at Telegram `@Afakari`.
+> If anyones interested to help, Contact me at Telegram `@Afakari`.